dortania/OpenCore-Install-Guide/config.plist/haswell.md

   * Enables GOP\(Graphics output Protcol\) which the macOS bootloader requires for console handle
 * **ReleaseUsbOwnership**: NO
   * Releases USB controller from firmware driver, avoid unless you know what you're doing
-* **ReplaceTabWithSpace**: NO
-  * Depending on firmware, some system may need this to properly edit files in the UEFI shell when unable to handle Tabs.
-This swaps it for spaces instead but majority can ignore it but do note that ConsoleControl set to True may be needed
 * **RequestBootVarRouting**: NO
   * Redirects AptioMemeoryFix from `EFI_GLOBAL_VARIABLE_GUID` to `OC\_VENDOR\_VARIABLE\_GUID`.
 Needed for when firmware tries to delete boot entries and is recommended to be enabled on all systems for correct update installation, Startup Disk control panel functioning, etc.
 * **ReplaceTabWithSpace**: NO